-Recommendation for customer (HDO): The customer only needs to provide the secure encrypted channel for the communication between the SmartMedic solution’s component i.e. the tablet and SmartMedic cloud application.
+Recommendation for customer (HDO): The customer only needs to provide the secure encrypted channel for the communication between the SmartMedic solution’s component i.e., the tablet and Stryker cloud.
 It is advised that the related credentials should not be shared with anyone.

 26 System and Application Hardening

-SmartMedic Solution Component: Device, Tablet & Nurse Station Application
+SmartMedic Solution Components: Device, Tablet & Nurse Station Application